usexfg/.github/profile/README.md

 Fuego is a decentralized privacy banking network based on the CryptoNote protocol and enables users to securely store, transfer, & [collateralize](https://github.com/usexfg/cold-dao) monetary value- privately, using XFG.

 Built by advocates for freedom thru sound money, Fuego functions as a free & open source alternative to the old centralized banking model.
-Thru it's **decentralized** design, Fuego network is owned by it's users; not by any singular entity nor evil corp_oration, and is available free to everyone as a public utility for privacy & financial freedom.
+Thru it's **decentralized** design, Fuego network is owned by it's users; not by any singular entity nor evil corp_oration, and is available online 24/7/365 to everyone of any race, gender, age, creed, or country of origin- free as a public tool for privacy & financial freedom.

 Unique features of Fuego network include untraceable p2p messaging (up to 300 characters per message) as well as, time-locked (3 month standard) on-chain deposits, also known as  [COLD](https://github.com/usexfg/cold-dao): an initiative to earn (defi) interest on $XFG **C**ertificate **O**f **L**edger **D**eposit yield. (alpha version available, with zk-deposit proofs and automated interest redemption expected in 2024.)